Updated on October 26, 2020

 Beside it, you can also get the Global Site Tag from that page, allowing you to install the basic pageview tracking.

-It might surprise you but App + Web properties do not have property IDs.
+For users used to previous GA versions, it might come as a surprise but GA4 properties do not have property IDs.
 At least not for Android and iOS Data Streams.

-That is because data collection principles of App + Web properties are a little bit different than that of web properties.
+That is because data collection principles of these properties are a little bit different than that of previous Universal Analytics properties.

 And these differences also bring new options and terminologies, like Data Streams.

 A Data Stream is a data connection created specifically to track an app or a website.
-App + Web properties do not have views like regular web properties so they use Data Streams instead.
+GA4 properties do not have views like regular Universal Analytics properties so they use Data Streams instead.

 Depending what you want to track, you can add an Android app, iOS app and Web based Data Streams.